aleksanderbl29/docs-jekyll/_posts/2023-05-27-learning-github-actions.md

 ```
 This tells Github what the name of the action is and when to start it.
 It also declares the job and the name of the job.
 ### Part two: Checking for changes to docker-compose.yml
-This part checks for any changes to any file in the folder called 'littlelink-server' that has the file-extension of .yml and prints the files to the output called 'docker-compose-changed.
+This part checks for any changes to any file in the folder called `littlelink-server`{: .filepath} that has the file-extension of `.yml`{: .filepath} and prints the files to the output called 'docker-compose-changed.
 ```yml
 runs-on: 'ubuntu-20.04'
     steps: